a-zamrik/wayfarer-daw/README.md

 # Wayfarer Digital Audio Workstation
-A successor of a previously made DAW written in python dubbed "vttts synth" vttts synth was orignaly an audio editing exploration project that slowly growed into a DAW. vttts synth was a faceless DAW controlled through voice commands.
+A successor of a previously made DAW written in python dubbed "vttts synth". vttts synth was orignaly an audio editing exploration project that slowly growed into a DAW. vttts synth was a faceless DAW controlled through voice commands.
-It allowed for audio busses, effects, and sythisied speach to be controlled through configurable voice commands.
+It allowed for audio busses, effects, and synthesized speech to be controlled through configurable voice commands.

 Wayfarer was intended to be the successor of VTTTS Synth.
 It is very much a proof of concept currently.